drgerg/Pi-based-weather-station/Code/The_Code_is_what_it_is.md

-# Today's Code is Rudimentary - understand that.
+# Today's Code is Rudimentary - understand that

 This file is here out of respect for anyone who has ventured here and is actually interested.